ns-rse/zero-hero-2022-06/docs/index.md

 Not when making edits directly to a single file online as typically you are only changing a single file, however although you do have the option to create a branch and pull request for your changes.

+### Wouldn't it be more meaningful if it was named "new push request"?

+It depends on your perspective, you are pushing but the recipient sees it as a "pulling" your changes into their branch.

+Given the original is their branch and you are adding to it then the owners perspective takes precedence, hence why its a request to "pull" your changes into their repository.

+### Can one skip forking, make a copy, and submit a PR?

+You could but you may not always have permission to submit pull requests directly.

+Also you should _never_ make changes directly to a `main` branch, you should always make them to a branch and then merge that branch via a Pull Request, this helps protect the `main` branch from errors creeping in as Pull Requests get reviewed.
+This is what forking is doing, its making a branch from the main repository for you to work on.

+### How should I do this in the terminal?

+The [Git manual](https:git-csm.com/docs/user-manual.html) contains all the equivalent command line options.
+There is `man git` as well and each command has its own help page accessible with `git pull --help`, `git checkout --help` (generally its `git <command> --help`).

 # Links